 There are several different types of microchips on the market in the United States.
-The 15 digit ISO pet microchip is the world standard.
-Many countries require this type of pet microchip for entry.
-Even if you don’t plan to travel with your pet, animal control agencies in cities and towns all over the United States have microchip scanners that can read a microchip, and that is the first thing they will do when capturing a lost pet.
+The 15-digit ISO* 11784 compliant pet microchip is the world standard.
+Most countries require this type of pet microchip for entry.
+Even if you don’t plan to travel with your pet, animal control agencies in cities and towns in your country have microchip scanners that can read a microchip, and that is the first thing they will do when finding a lost pet.

 Register your pet’s microchip

 After microchipping your pet, the next step is registration.
 Don’t skip this step!!

 Many manufacturers have their own database with owner contact information associated with every microchip number.
 Some manufacturers charge pet owners for registering, but most do not.

 If the manufacturer of your pet’s microchip does not have a registry, there are many websites that offer registration for free.
 Examples are animalhumanesociety.org, 24petwatch.com, foundanimals.org, petkey.org, peeva.co and aaha.org.

 Registration information can include your pet’s physical attributes, rabies vaccination date and number, disabilities, medical conditions, daily medications, and veterinary information to assist control officials finding pets who may have medical needs.
 Clients can upload a photo of their pets for free with most registration databases.

 Datamars’ database can be found at PetLink.net and provide pet owners who get their registered microchip are offered free registration and unlimited changes to their contact information.
 They also issue email reminders to check and update your contact information.

 Remember to keep your information up to date